cmdrkotori/qemu-scripts/README.md

 You may want to keep it around anyway so you can click through superuser prompts in the case of you using Synergy.

+Windows 10's PC Health Check program requires that the emulated system supports UEFI and TPM2.
+Adding the terms `uefi` and `tpm` to launch.py's argument list will load the required components into the virtual machine, with one exception: the uefi files OVMF_CODE.fd and OVMF_VARS.fd must be the secboot versions.
+As of writing, they are not available in Arch's edk2-ovmf package (the bundled script in the ovmf directory will work but may not be what you want).
+The secboot variants must be downloaded and extracted from [fedora's edk2-ovmf] package.
+In addition, you may have to then have to disable secure boot in the BIOS menu to prevent a bootloop; it will still pass the secure boot check as the firmware only has to support secure boot even if it is not switched on.

+The `tpm` option requires that `swtpm` is installed on your system.

 ## TODO

 * Use a bridged adapter for internet access instead of usermode networking,